redis-stack/redis-stack-docs/docs/stack/about/index.md

 Redis beyond caching, Redis Stack is the place to start.
 Redis Stack delivers the core capabilities developers love about Redis and goes beyond to help you build modern applications where performance is paramount.

+## RedisInsight

+The best way to get started with Redis Stack is with [RedisInsight](https://docs.redis.com/latest/ri/), a visualization tool for understanding and optimizing Redis data.

+RedisInsight allows you to:
+* View data structures visually with the Browser tool and gropu keys according to their namespaces
+* CRUD support for most Redis Stack data structures.
+* Workbench: an advanced command line interface with intelligent command auto-complete and complex data visualizations.
+* Analyze traffic to Redis in real time with the Profiler tool
+* A CLI tool is accessible at any time within the application
+* Analyze memory usage with the Memory Analysis tool
+* Identify and troubleshoot bottlenecks with the Slowlog tool

 ## Redis Stack packaging

-There are three distinct Redis Stack packages to choose from:
+There are two distinct Redis Stack packages to choose from:

 * **Redis Stack Server**:  This package contains Redis OSS and module extensions only.
 It does *not* contain RedisInsight, the developer desktop application.
 This package is best for production deployment and is intended to be a drop-in replacement (for example, if you're already deploying
 Redis OSS as a cache).
+You can still download RedisInsight separately.

-* **Redis Stack (Desktop)**: This package contains everything a developer needs in a single bundle.
-This includes Redis OSS and module extensions along with the RedisInsight desktop application.
+* **Redis Stack**: This package contains everything a developer needs in a single bundle.
+This includes Redis Stack Server (Redis OSS and module extensions) along with the RedisInsight desktop application (or part of the docker container).
 If you want to create an application locally and explore how it interacts with Redis, this is the package for you.

-* **RedisInsight**: This package contains _only_ RedisInsight, the developer desktop application.
-If you've used Redis Stack Server and you also want to use RedisInsight to explore your Redis data, select this package.

 ## Use cases